STjurny/SymbolEx/README.md

 # SymbolEx

 Command line tool for extracting symbols from Verilog source files.
-Symbols are extracted into files which can be used by GTKWave to replace number values with text identifiers in wave diagrams.
-That's useful for debugging FSM.
+Symbols are extracted into files that can be used by GTKWave to replace numeric values with text identifiers in waveforms.
+This is useful for debugging FSM.

 ![GTKWave](Doc/GTKWave.png)